Data compression: Lossy audio compression

 Lossy audio compression is used in a wide range of applications.
 In addition to standalone audio-only applications of file playback in MP3 players or computers, digitally compressed audio streams are used in most video DVDs, digital television, streaming media on the Internet, satellite and cable radio, and increasingly in terrestrial radio broadcasts.
 Lossy compression typically achieves far greater compression than lossless compression, by discarding less-critical data based on psychoacoustic optimizations.

 Psychoacoustics recognizes that not all data in an audio stream can be perceived by the human auditory system.
 Most lossy compression reduces redundancy by first identifying perceptually irrelevant sounds, that is, sounds that are very hard to hear.
 Typical examples include high frequencies or sounds that occur at the same time as louder sounds.
 Those irrelevant sounds are coded with decreased accuracy or not at all.

 Due to the nature of lossy algorithms, audio quality suffers a digital generation loss when a file is decompressed and recompressed.
 This makes lossy compression unsuitable for storing the intermediate results in professional audio engineering applications, such as sound editing and multitrack recording.
 However, lossy formats such as MP3 are very popular with end-users as the file size is reduced to 5-20% of the original size and a megabyte can store about a minute's worth of music at adequate quality.

+Several proprietary lossy compression algorithms have been developed that provide higher quality audio performance by using a combination of lossless and lossy algorithms with adaptive bit rates and lower compression ratios.
+Examples include aptX, LDAC, LHDC, MQA and SCL6.